We suggest you consider creating a gravel garden and droughtproof your garden for the future.

 Save water and time – use gravel in the garden

 The threat of regular hosepipe bans loom large in the future.
 Lawns are destined to stay brown and parched for many weeks during drought periods.
 With the prospect of more summers in the future being hot and dry, it may be time to reconsider the place of the traditional lawn in UK landscaping schemes.

-At Stoneworld we urge you to consider gravel as a suitable alternative for larger landscaped areas.
+At Stoneworld we can suggest alternatives such as gravel for larger landscaped areas.